Dodge Ram '02-'08

 2. Blend door

 The truck has an upper and lower blend door that "clamshell" over the heater core which is on a horizontal plane.
 The upper door is connected to the actuator motor and has to withstand the calibration forces and is susceptible to breakage.
 The lower door is connected to the upper door with a wire rod and is strictly a follower to the upper door.
-Typically we see the upper door break and our blend door listing ships only that door and just re-use the lower plastic door since it is primarily flow control, not temperature.
-We can replace the lower door if there is physical damage to the lower door, just contact us via email (firstname.lastname@example.org) and we will provide parts and additional instructions.
+Typically we see the upper door break and our blend door listing ships only that door and just re-use the lower plastic door since it is primarily flow control, not temperature, and it is more difficult to replace.
+We can replace the lower door if there is physical damage to the lower door, just contact us via email (email@example.com) and we will provide parts and additional instructions.
+The lower blend door is sometimes referred to as the “fifth door” and generally replacing it is not necessary.

 The above discussion is for single control, not dual control(separate temperature control for driver and passenger).
 On the dual control system there is an actuator motor hidden on the back of the box to control the passenger side blend doors.
 We can replace the upper and lower doors, but this will convert the system from dual control to single control and again, we need email notification that it is a dual system.
 Note that failure on the dual control system is rare and generally we recommend leaving it alone unless there is obvious physical damage.
 May be a different control algorithm or stronger parts, but failure is rare.